 - Save and activate the job.

-✔ Best Practice: Use wildcards (e.g., orders_*.csv
+✔ Best Practice: Use wildcards (e.g., orders_*.csv) to handle dynamically named files.

 Step 5: Configuring Resource-Based Dependencies